-Benefit-based covid product to be priced higher than the indemnity one
+Benefit-based Covid product to be priced higher than the indemnity one

 -

-In a fresh set of guidelines, the insurance regulator has asked general and health insurers to offer two products specifically for covid-19 by July 15.
-One will be an indemnity-based product (Covid-19 standard health policy) and the other one will be benefit based product (Covid-19 standard benefit-based policy).
+In a fresh set of guidelines, the Insurance Regulatory and Development Authority of India (Irdai) has asked general and stand-alone health insurers to offer two products specific to Covid-19 by July 15.

+One will be indemnity-based (standard health policy), and the other a benefit-based product (standard benefit-based policy).

-While the policy wordings and the benefits received will be uniform across all insurers, the pricing of the product has been left to the insurers.
-Experts say, the standard product will be cheaper than other comprehensive health products and the benefit based covid product will be priced higher than the indemnity product.
+Though the policy wordings and benefits received will be uniform across all insurers, the pricing has been left to insurers.
+Experts say the standard product will be cheaper than other comprehensive health products, while the benefit-based product will be priced higher than the indemnity one.
+“The benefit-based product will have a higher premium for the same sum assured,” said Sanjay Datta, chief (underwriting and claims), ICICI Lombard.

-ALSO READ: World Coronavirus Dispatch: Brazil, India struggle as global cases hit 9 mn
+ALSO READ: Hospitals rework Covid-19 narrative as pandemic takes toll on trust, biz

-Earlier, the regulator had toyed with idea of an indemnity-based product from June 15 specifically for covid but later the guidelines and asked insurers to offer a benefit-based product instead for covid-19 by June 30.
+Earlier, the regulator had explored the idea of an indemnity-based product from June 15, but altered the guidelines and asked insurers to offer a benefit-based product by June 30.

-Now, in the new guidelines that the regulator has come up with, the standard health policy for covid-19 will come with a base cover which is indemnity based and an optional cover, which will be benefit based.
-And, it will be offered for a policy tenure of three months, six months, and one year with a maximum sum assured of Rs 5 lakh and the minimum being Rs 50,000.
+In view of the new guidelines that the regulator has come up with, the standard health policy for will come with a base cover that is indemnity-based, and an optional cover that is benefit-based.
+It will be offered for a tenure of three, six, and 12 months, with maximum sum assured of Rs 5 lakh (minimum being Rs 50,000).
+The base cover will take care of hospitalisation expenses for treatment after detection through a government-approved diagnostic centre.
+The base cover will not have any ceiling on room tariffs, ICU expenses, and will cover the cost of PPE kits and masks.

 RECOMMENDED FOR YOU